qshan/nucleus/README.md

 ### Start your own app!

-Start by reviewing the code in the examples directory.
+Start by reviewing the code in the examples/1-hello_world directory.
 You'll see three files:

-#### MyApp.hpp
+#### HelloWorld.hpp
 This defines the base class that Nucleus manages on Persistent Memory.
 The data objects in here will survive application restarts!
 Specifically, you'll see these variable - these are used in the API above:
 ```cpp